thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ## Prerequisites

-Get familiar with ThingsBoard devices and dashboards with [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) for a better understanding of this guide.
+For faster learning and a better understanding of this guide, first, you have to follow the [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to get familiar with ThingsBoard devices and dashboards.

 ## Introduction

 ThingsBoard provides the ability to create and manage dashboards.

 Each dashboard can contain plenty of widgets.
 Dashboards display data from many entities: devices, assets, etc. Dashboards can be assigned to Customers.

 This guide covers main concepts and various configuration settings.

+## Adding a dashboard

+To add a new dashboard, you should:

+1. Go to _Dashboard groups_ through the main menu on the left of the screen;
+2. To add a new dashboard group, click the "+" sign in the upper right corner of the screen, or open the "All" dashboard group and click the  "+" sign in the upper right corner there;
+3. In the opened dialog, necessary to enter a dashboard title, description is optional.
+Click "Add".

+{% include images-gallery.html imageCollection="creating-dash" %}

+##### Make public

+If you want to make your dashboard public and share a link to it, you should:

+1. Go to the _Dashboard groups_;
+2. Click the "Share" icon next to the dashboard group that you want to make public;
+3. In the confirmation dialog box, click "Yes";
+4. Open the dashboard group and click the link icon opposite the needed dashboard;
+5. In the "Public dashboard link" dialog, click a copy button next to the link.

+Now you can share a dashboard with this link.
+Note that you shouldn't forget to make related devices, assets and entity views public in order to access their data.

+{% include images-gallery.html imageCollection="make-public" %}

 ## Dashboard overview